loading

 on my research

-So far I've published 20+ research papers, including articles in Journal of Value Inquiry, Philosophy & Technology, Ethics & Information Technology, Science & Engineering Ethics, Journal of Applied Philosophy, Ethical Perspectives, Digital Society, Journal of Moral Education, Social Epistemology, Mind & Society, Inquiry: Journal of Interdisciplinary Philosophy, and book chapters with Bloomsbury, Routledge, and Springer.
+He the author of Cultivating Our Passionate Attachments (Routledge 2020), and the co-editor of Philosophy of Fame & Celebrity (Bloomsbury 2024), Values for a Post-Pandemic Future (Springer 2023), Ethics of Self-Cultivation (Routledge 2018).
+He has published research papers in Journal of Value Inquiry, Philosophy & Technology, Ethics & Information Technology, Science & Engineering Ethics, Journal of Applied Philosophy, Ethical Perspectives, Digital Society, Journal of Moral Education, Social Epistemology, Mind & Society, Inquiry: Journal of Interdisciplinary Philosophy, and book chapters with Bloomsbury, Routledge, and Springer.

-I've collaborated with many non-academic partners, including Royal Bank of Scotland & Natwest Group on fairness in algorithmic credit-scoring, Amsterdam Institute for Advanced Metropolitan Solutions & Responsible Sensing Lab on autonomous vehicles, and EIT Digital on gender stereotypes in self-care apps.
-An interview about my work on digital well-being is on the European Parliament's Science-Media Hub website.
+He has collaborated with many non-academic partners, including the European Parliament's Science-Media Hub (interview here) on digital well-being, Royal Bank of Scotland & Natwest Group on fairness in algorithmic credit-scoring, Amsterdam Institute for Advanced Metropolitan Solutions & Responsible Sensing Lab on autonomous vehicles, and EIT Digital on gender stereotypes in self-care apps.
+He recently co-edited a IEEE Industry Connections Report, "Reconceptualising the Ethical Guidelines for Mental Health Apps: Values from Feminism, Disability, & Intercultural Ethics", for the Institute of Electrical & Electronics Engineers.
+He became a Next Nature Fellow to co-design their digital wellness space with What Design Can Do in 2024.

-Before starting my current positions, I was a Marie Sklodowska-Curie Research Fellow at TU Delft (2019–21) and an Early Career Innovation Fellow at University of Warwick (2019).
-I received a Joint Monash-Warwick PhD (highest honours) in 2019, and have an MA (Warwick) and BA (Sussex) in philosophy.
+Before starting his current position, he was a Marie Sklodowska-Curie Research Fellow at TU Delft (2019–21) and an Early Career Innovation Fellow at University of Warwick (2019).
+He received a Joint Monash-Warwick PhD (highest honours) in 2019, and has an MA (Warwick) and BA (Sussex) in philosophy.

 News and Upcoming

-Recipient of Royal Netherlands Academy of Arts and Sciences (KNAW) Early Career Partnership.
-This award (1/10) will fund an international conference and workshop in February 2024.
-More details to follow soon.
+The Royal Netherlands Academy of Arts and Sciences (KNAW) recently granted an Early Career Partnership award for an international conference with world-leading digital well-being researchers.

 Books and Edited Volumes